CS109Group67/lendingclub/EDA.md

-## 3. Independent Variables
+## 4. Independent Variables

-We cleaned each independent variable for type conversions, dummy creation, outlier identication and missing value imputation.
+We cleaned each independent variable with type conversions, dummy creation, outlier identication and missing value imputation.